-9 Practical Ways to easily use Google Spreadsheets for SEO tasks
+9 Practical Ways to easily use Google Sheets for SEO tasks

-From redirects validation to a rankings drop analysis, check out 9 common SEO tasks for which you can easily use Google Spreadsheets for:
+From redirects validation to a rankings drop analysis, check out 9 common SEO tasks for which you can easily use Google sheets for:

 1. Redirects implementation validation